cmyerskeitt/cmyerskeitt_cli_project/README.md

 Great!
 You are finally ready to use this gem to become a word genius...

 Follow these instructions:
-    1. Enter "cd cmyerskeit_cli_project" into the terminal to change directorues into cmyerskeitt_cli_project.
-    2. Enter "bundle install" to load all of the required gems.
+    1. Enter "bundle install" to load all of the required gems.
-    3. Type in "bin/cmyerskeitt_cli_project"
+    2. Type in "bin/cmyerskeitt_cli_project"
-    4. The Cli will welcome the user and display with general information for using the user.
+    3. The Cli will welcome the user and display with general information for using the user.
-    5. The user will be prompted to enter a English word to explore.
+    4. The user will be prompted to enter a English word to explore.
-    6. The user will see a list of options to chose from.
+    5. The user will see a list of options to chose from.
-    7. Choose your selection and enter the required keyword.
+    6. Choose your selection and enter the required keyword.
-    8. If you put in an incorrect response, the program will prompt you to put in a valid response.
+    7. If you put in an incorrect response, the program will prompt you to put in a valid response.
-    9. Type "exit!" when you are done using the program.
+    8. Type "exit!" when you are done using the program.

 ## Development